 Stuff I Love: blowing bubbles, jumping in puddles, playing with kids, fantasy stories, sci-fi tv, superhero movies, fairytales, penguins, the sound of waves, the smell of old books, gazing at a sky full of stars, donuts, coffee, Mountain Dew, playing cards, camping, road trips, family get togethers

 What I Know So Far: Everything that has happened in my life so far has brought me right where I’m supposed to be.

-Where I Grew Up: Plymouth, Michigan.
+Where I Grew Up: Holly, Michigan.